 (click on the headings below to link to a more detailed inventory of the contents of each series)

 - Series 1: Comparative Education Review records (currently under revision)

 - Series 2: Secretariat records

 - Series 3: Presidential files (currently under revision)

 Preferred Citation: Comparative and International Society records.
 Kent State University Libraries.
 Special Collections and Archives.

 Separated Material: The Comparative Education Review is cataloged separately in KentLINK and shelved on the 10th floor.

-Restrictions on Access: Rejected manuscripts in the CER Editors' Files series are restricted for ten years after the date on which they were created.
+Restrictions on Access: Unpublished manuscripts in the CER records series are restricted for ten years after the date on which they were created.

 Restrictions on Use: Kent State University does not own the copyright to materials in this collection.
 Copyright resides with CIES or individual authors of manuscripts, when applicable.